 - 3. Appropriate Attire: Students and their guests must meet the dress code requirements established for each dance.
 Teachers or administrators will make the final decision as to whether or not a student's attire is appropriate.
 Students will be asked to change unacceptable items, which may mean that the student may have to return home to change the inappropriate clothing.
 It is advisable to check in advance of the dance with the Principal or staff sponsor for the event if you are uncertain about your attire. - 4.
 Addition Guidelines: Dances will not last longer than 12:00AM.
+Dances must be sponsored by at least two faculty members and one additional adult couple.
 All students will be required to remain at Prom for the entire dance.
 Prom expenses are not to exceed \$3500 unless approval given by the administration.

 Eligibility for Selection as Royalty.
 All students in the Senior class are eligible for Homecoming Queen & King.
 Students who have violated the student or extracurricular code of conduct are not eligible for Homecoming Queen or King.
 Students must be academically eligible to be considered for Queen or King.
-The queen and king will be voted on by the high school student body by secret vote.
+The queen and king will be voted on by the high school student body and teachers by secret vote.
 Crowning will be held after the Homecoming football game.